kannankvs/md2/SONiC-User-Manual.md

+## 3.3 Startup Configuration

-# 3) How to check the default startup configuration with which the device is currently running?
-How to load a new configuration to this device?
+This section explains how to check the default startup configuration with which the device is currently running and how to load a new configuration to this device.

+### 3.3.1 Default Startup Configuration

 Users shall use the "show runningconfiguration" command to check the current running configuration.
 If users had not done any configuration change after the reboot, this will be same as the default startup configuration.